ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   identifier.
 Additionally, ALTO/SSE is a push-only protocol, which denies the client flexibility in choosing how and when it receives updates.

-To mitigate these concerns, this document introduces a new ALTO service, called the Transport Information Publication Service (TIPS).
+To mitigate these concerns, this document introduces a new ALTO service called the Transport Information Publication Service (TIPS).
 TIPS uses an incremental RESTful design to provide an ALTO client with a new capability to explicitly, concurrently issue non-blocking requests for specific incremental updates using native HTTP/2 or HTTP/3, while still functioning for HTTP/1.1.

-Despite the benefits, however, ALTO/SSE {{RFC8895}}, which solves a similar problem, has its own advantagess.
+Despite the benefits, however, ALTO/SSE {{RFC8895}}, which solves a similar problem, has its advantages.
 First, SSE is a mature technique with a well-established ecosystem that can simplify development.
 Second, SSE does not allow multiple connections to receive updates for multiple objects over HTTP/1.1.

 HTTP/2 {{RFC9113}} and HTTP/3 {{RFC9114}} also specify server push, which might
 enhance TIPS.
 We discuss push-mode TIPS as an alternative design in {{push}}.